Dave Min: Early life and career

+Early political career

 2018 congressional campaign

 Min announced his House candidacy on April 5, 2017, challenging incumbent Rep. Mimi Walters in California's 45th congressional district.
 Min stated he was inspired to run for Congress after President Donald Trump temporarily suspended immigration from certain predominantly Muslim countries, which he said was a "slap in the face" to the son of two immigrants.
 Min said there is a new "groundswell of political consciousness" nationally among Korean Americans, with people starting to feel comfortable enough to enter politics.

 Min received the endorsement of the California Democratic Party at its State Convention in February 2018 after a contentious floor fight where he barely received the necessary 60% of the vote.

 Min criticized Walters for living outside of the district and for refusing to hold public or in-person town halls.
 Min came in third place in the primary election behind Walters and Katie Porter.
 Porter went on to win the general election.

-2020 State Senate campaign
+California State Senate

 On January 9, 2019, Min announced his campaign against State Senator John Moorlach to represent the California's 37th State Senate district.
-In the primary election, Min defeated Costa Mesa Mayor Katrina Foley, thus advancing to the general election to face against Moorlach.
+In the primary election, Min defeated Costa Mesa Mayor Katrina Foley, thus advancing to the general election to face Moorlach.

 Min narrowly defeated Moorlach in the fall of 2020 with 51.2% of the vote.
 He assumed office on December 7, 2020.
-His term lasts four years.
+His term lasted four years.

 While in office, Min introduced legislation related to violence, including bills to expand protections for survivors of domestic abuse, study harassment on California's transit systems, make child custody cases private by default, and reduce gun shows and sales on state-owned property.

-Min also introduced legislation to facilitate the termination of offshore oil drilling leases in Orange County following the 2021 Hungtington Beach oil spill, but it died following opposition from the oil industry and trade unions.
+Min also introduced legislation to facilitate the termination of offshore oil drilling leases in Orange County following the 2021 Huntington Beach oil spill, but it died following opposition from the oil industry and trade unions.
 Some lawmakers, including Bob Hertzberg, expressed concerns about the cost of Min's proposed legislation.